 The Issuer and SBAB are dependent upon the debt capital markets as a source of debt capital.
 Disruptions, uncertainty and/or increased volatility in the global debt capital markets may have an adverse effect on the terms on which SBAB and the Issuer are able to raise debt or the ability to raise debt at all.
-This could be due to circumstances out of the control of SBAB and the Issuer such as general market disruptions or loss in confidence in financial markets stemming from for example severe changes in the economic outlook or external macro-economic shocks, uncertainty and speculation regarding the solvency of market participants or operational problems affecting third parties.
+This could be due to circumstances out of the control of SBAB and the Issuer such as general market disruptions or loss in confidence in financial markets stemming from for example severe changes in the economic outlook or external macroeconomic shocks, uncertainty and speculation regarding the solvency of market participants or operational problems affecting third parties.
+A recent example of the foregoing occurred during the first quarter of 2023, when the banking sector in the United States and globally came under pressure following the failures of certain regional banks in the United States and the merger of Credit Suisse Group AG with UBS Group AG in a government-brokered transaction.
+The events, which were primarily driven by macroeconomic conditions, including rising interest rates and monetary policy tightening, threw the global financial markets into turmoil, with increased volatility and widening credit spreads.

-Also, any downgrade of the credit ratings of SBAB, is likely to increase the SBAB Group's borrowing costs, adversely affect its liquidity position, limit its access to the debt capital markets, undermine confidence in and the competitive position of the SBAB Group, trigger obligations under certain bilateral terms in some of its trading and collateralised financing contracts, including requiring the provision of additional collateral or the replacement of SBAB or the Issuer with another counterparty, and/or limit the range of counterparties willing to enter into transactions with SBAB and the Issuer.
+Also, any downgrade of the SCBC's credit ratings (if any), or the credit ratings of SBAB, is likely to increase the SBAB Group's borrowing costs, adversely affect its liquidity position, limit its access to the debt capital markets, undermine confidence in and the competitive position of the SBAB Group, trigger obligations under certain bilateral terms in some of its trading and collateralised financing contracts, including requiring the provision of additional collateral or the replacement of SBAB or the Issuer with another counterparty, and/or limit the range of counterparties willing to enter into transactions with SBAB and the Issuer.